awillig/dcp-vardis/dcp-vardis-project/dcpimplementation/README.md

   functionalityy in `libtins`/`libpcap` under Linux when attempting to read packets -- it is not possible to have the library stop reading when nothing has been received for a while.

+- The separation into three separate demons has performance implications.
+An alternative could be a split into one low-level demon just responsible for sending and receiving packets, and a demon combining BP, Vardis and SRP.
+This might allow to reduce the number of processing steps.